Best-Rated Electricity Providers NSW

 Origin is a retailer servicing NSW, VIC, SA, QLD and the ACT.
 It offers a variety of variable rate plans, most of which come with a 12-month benefit period, and even throws in bonus Everyday Rewards points on its Everyday Rewards Variable plan.
 All plans come with no exit fees or lock-in contracts.
 Origin is also one of Australia’s leading solar retailers, with specific plans for customers who own solar panels.

-Origin Energy Prices
+Origin Energy prices

 Here are the Origin Energy plans on our database for NSW.
 These are products from a referral partner†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 4. Dodo